bcgosselin/Employee-Tracker-M12/README.md

 # SQL: Employee Tracker

-command-line application thatbmanages a company's employee database, using Node.js, Inquirer, and MySQL.

 Built a command-line application using Node.js and Inquirer to manage an employee database.
 Implemented CRUD operations for departments, roles, and employees.
 Created formatted tables for easy data viewing, demonstrated via a walkthrough video.

 ## Description